piku/piku/INSTALL.md

 ## uWSGI Installation (Debian Linux variants, any architecture)

 [uWSGI][uwsgi] can be installed in a variety of fashions.
-However, these instructions assume you're installing it from source, and as such may vary from system to system.
+These instructions cover both pre-packaged and source installs depending on your system.

 ### Raspbian Jessie, Debian 8